 A. Competence for interpretation of diagnostic radiographs

-Several studies have evaluated the frequency of agreement between a primary care physician’s reading of office radiographs and the radiologist’s reading.
-Concordance between readings by family physicians and radiologists was found in 72.5 to 92.4 percent of all radiographs.39-42 In addition, concordance between readings by internists and radiologists was found in 92 percent of all radiographs.43 Concordance for extremity films was higher, from 79 to 96 percent.38,40-42 Concordance rates were lower for chest radiographs, ranging from 41.9 to 89.5 percent,38-45 probably reflecting a greater level of complexity.
-Different criteria for concordance were used, so results from different studies are not directly comparable.
+Several studies have evaluated the frequency of agreement between primary care physicians’ readings of office radiographs and radiologists’ readings.
+Concordance between readings by family physicians and radiologists was found in 72.5 percent to 92.4 percent of all radiographs.30-33 In addition, concordance between readings by internists and radiologists was found in 92 percent of all radiographs.34 Concordance rates for extremity films were higher, ranging from 79 percent to 96 percent.31-33,35 Concordance rates were lower for chest radiographs, ranging from 41.9 percent to 89.5 percent, which likely reflects a greater level of complexity.30-37 Results from different studies are not directly comparable because different criteria for concordance were used.

-Cooperation should be encouraged between the AAFP, the ACR, the Intersocietal Accreditation Commission, and other relevant organizations in the development of quality improvement programs, radiography use guidelines, and CMS standards for office imaging.
+Cooperation should be encouraged between the AAFP, the ACR, the Intersocietal Accreditation Commission, and other relevant organizations in the development of quality improvement programs, radiography use guidelines, and CMS standards for in-office imaging.

-Broader use of the ACR Appropriateness Criteria®32,82 may have some beneficial impact by encouraging appropriate outpatient radiography use and discouraging unnecessary or inappropriate use.
-Studies of radiograph guideline dissemination methods have had mixed results83-87 and studies reporting a decrease in inappropriate radiographs have shown only modest improvements.85,86
+Broader use of the ACR Appropriateness Criteria® may have some beneficial impact by encouraging appropriate outpatient radiography use and discouraging unnecessary or inappropriate use.
+Studies of radiograph guideline dissemination methods have had mixed results.38-42 Studies reporting a decrease in inappropriate radiographs have shown only modest improvements.40,41

 The research agenda for interpretation of outpatient radiographs should focus on the following: